AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

   <div class="wide-diagram__viewport" tabindex="0" role="group" aria-label="Scrollable diagram">
   <img src="{{ '/imgs/april-dual-rs.svg' | relative_url }}" width="940" style="display: block; margin: 0 auto;" alt="Dual randomized smoothing first uses a smoothed variance estimator to choose sigma and certify radius R sigma.
 It then uses a classifier smoothed at that sigma to predict Siberian cat and certify radius R c.
 The final radius is the smaller of the two.">
   </div>
-  <figcaption>One certificate protects the route; the other protects the class prediction.</figcaption>
+  <figcaption>One certificate protects the route.
+The other protects the class prediction.</figcaption>
 </figure>

-The estimator can also route inputs among pretrained expert RS models, each specialized for one noise scale.
+The estimator can also route inputs among pretrained randomized-smoothing experts, each specialized for one noise scale.
 Improving an expert can improve certificates for inputs routed to it, after recertification, without changing the soundness argument.

 ## Two kinds of adaptation, one proof discipline